omonimus1/blog-jade-rubick/content/posts/2021-10-04--advice-for-using-goal-frameworks/index.md

 ### Thank you

 Thank you to [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/) for pointing out the problem of over-specificity as a challenge with goal frameworks.
 And to [Gus Shaffer](https://www.linkedin.com/in/gusshaffer/) for suggesting I add an example to the “don’t use goal frameworks to manage projects” section.
 And to [Gustavo Aguiar](https://www.linkedin.com/in/gustavo-aguiar/) for edits and feedback.
 [Alex Kroman](https://www.linkedin.com/in/alexkroman/) taught me some of the rules of thumb here.
-[Merlyn Albery-Speyer](https://github.com/curious-attempt-bunny) gave me feedback and pointed out typos.
+[Merlyn Albery-Speyer](https://github.com/curious-attempt-bunny) gave me feedback, suggested a different (and better) title, and pointed out typos.

 ### Feedback